- David BrooksU.S. bureau chief for the Mexican daily newspaper La Jornada.

-FELIPE CALDERON: I appeal to congress to respect the inauguration and the need to strengthen Mexico’s institution and the legislature’s patriotism, so that all can be done with full respect of the constitution.
+FELIPE CALDERON: [translated] I appeal to Congress to respect the inauguration and the need to strengthen Mexico’s institution and the Legislature’s patriotism, so that all can be done with full respect of the constitution.
 I do not ignore the complexity of the political situation or our differences, but I am convinced that today we must put an end to our disagreements and initiate a new era that has as its only objective to put the interests of the nation above our differences.

 Calderon’s inauguration comes as tension remains high in the southern Mexican state of Oaxaca, where the federal police are attempting to crush a popular uprising.
 On Saturday, police arrested over 150 people, following a large protest march, and more have been detained or disappeared since, as police search for members of APPO, the Popular Assembly of the Peoples of Oaxaca.
 Several leaders of APPO have reportedly disappeared, including a chief spokesperson Cesar Mateos Benitez.
 Meanwhile, protesters have surrendered control of a university radio station that they had converted into Radio APPO.